 The cobra bag is unique in the sense that it is a reflex punch bag that mimics the movement of an actual opponent via the specifically-placed spring.

-Here are some options on Amazon below for you to consider:
+Here are some options on Amazon below or check out my top 10 cobra bags article here for you to consider:

 9. Using the Speed bag

-This is not just a great tool at forcing you to improve your hand speed, but it will also improve areas such as your hand eye coordination, muscle endurance, reflexes and timing.
+This is not just a great tool for forcing you to improve your hand speed, but it will also improve areas such as your hand-eye coordination, muscle endurance, reflexes, and timing.